cahaseler/cvasanctuary/README.md

 ### Content changes aren't showing
 1. Wait 3 minutes for deployment
 2. Clear your browser cache (Ctrl+Shift+R)
-3. Check GitHub Actions for errors: https://github.com/cahaseler/cvasanctuary/actions
+3. Check GitHub Actions for build errors

 ### Pet listings not updating
 - The API caches for 5 minutes
-- If pets still don't show, check: https://cvasanctuary.vercel.app/api/petstablished
+- If pets still don't show, check the API endpoint directly
 - Contact Petstablished if their API is down

 ### Can't access PagesCMS